itsjunetime/smserver/docs/API.md

 Example queries:

-- /data?chat_id=%2B15204458272
+- /data?chat_id=+15204458272

 ## `photo`

-This will return an image from the image library, specifically from the `/var/mobile/Media/DCIM/` folder.
+This will return an image from the image library, specifically from the `/var/mobile/Media/` folder.
 It it protected against LFI, just like `path` above.
 It will return whatever is at that address, whether it be a video or image.

 - photo: Parameter is necessary, and value is consequential.
 It should be the raw path, excluding the prefix of `/var/mobile/Media/DCIM/`, of the image that you want to retrieve.

 Example queries:

-- /data?photo=109APPLE/IMG_8273.JPEG
+- /data?photo=DCIM/109APPLE/IMG_8273.JPEG

 # `/send` requests

 Requests to this url are all sent using `POST`, are what are used to send texts and attachments.
 There are two arguments that can be sent to this, and it accepts multiple files as well.

-At least one file needs to be sent with each request, or the app crashes.
-This is simply due to the nature of the web framework that I use; I'm looking into getting it resolved.
-However, this file can be 0-size, `/dev/null`, `None` (in python), or whever you can use to signify a null file.
-If the file is one of these, or 0 bytes long, it will not be sent with the message.
+As with all other requests (besides to the gatekeeper), you musst authenticate before sending any requests to this url, or else nothing will happen.

 ## Arguments